dashsubhasis95-cpu/transformer-machine-translation/README.md

 - Attention uses dot products (Q · Kᵀ)
 - Without scaling, dot-product values become too small
-- Small values entering softmax reduce learning effectiveness Scaling by √d_model keeps values stable and improves training behavior.
+- Small values entering softmax reduce learning effectiveness
+- Scaling by √d_model keeps values stable and improves training behavior.

 ## Positional Encoding

 Transformers do not process tokens sequentially, so they do not know word order by default.

 Sinusoidal positional encoding is added to embeddings so that:
-     -Each position has a unique representation
+     - Each position has a unique representation
-     -The model can learn the order of words in a sentence
+     - The model can learn the order of words in a sentence

 ## Multi-Head Self-Attention (Intuition + Shapes)
 # Creating Q, K, and V